UPDATED: June 8, 2020

-On May 18, Minnesota Gov. Tim Walz replaced the stay-at-home order with a new Stay Safe Plan with the goal of continuing to slow the spread of COVID-19.
+In early June, Minnesota Gov. Tim Walz provided new updates to Minnesota’s Stay Safe Plan with the goal of continuing to slow the spread of COVID-19.
 For the latest on current testing, cases, and deaths, the Minnesota Department of Health has information here.

 Starting June 10, here are the latest guidelines, as part of Phase III: